-Tournaments Abroad will be working with the tournament for the 2nd time in 2019 continuing its effort to increase the number of international referees participating in this great tournament.
+Referee Abroad will be working with the tournament for the 3rd time in 2022 continuing its effort to increase the number of international referees participating in this great tournament.

 What are you waiting for? come and referee in China!

-Tournaments Abroad will be responsible for the management of the entire international referees group.
-The tournament requires every year the participation of around 80 referees.
-Last year 73 international referees from 21 different nations took part.
+Referee Abroad will be responsible for the management of the entire international referees group.
+The tournament requires every year the participation of around 100 referees.
+In 2019 83 international referees from 21 different nations took part.

 All participating referees will receive free accommodation in a local 3 stars hotel, from one day before the start of the tournament will the day after the finals.
 They will also receive full board, which means free breakfast, lunch and dinner, all taking place in their hotel.
 Local transportation to/from the fields will also be provided.
-Each confirmed referee will receive an official invitation and statement of participation as well as a small monetary compensation which will depend on the number of games they officiate.
-While small, this compensation should be enough to cover VISA expenses and, possibly, a small part of the travel expenses.
+Each confirmed referee will receive an official invitation and statement of participation as well as a small monetary compensation which will be divided between the group (will be around 150 euros).

 See the tab “accommodation” for more details about the hotel being used.

-Please notice you must be 18 or older to take part to this tournament.
+Please notice you should be 18 or older to take part to this tournament.
 If under the age of 18, you shall be accompanied by a guardian.